 In some cases, the surviving spouse has already received the full value of the Elective Share, and in other cases there is an amount that remains that must be paid to the surviving spouse to fully satisfy the Elective Share.

 To pay that portion of the Elective Share not yet paid, the Florida Probate Code sets forth an ordering of what assets are used to satisfy the Elective Share.
 The Florida elective share statute s.
 732.2075 sets forth several classes of assets to satisfy the Elective Share, in the following order:

 - Class 1: The Decedent’s probate estate and revocable trusts

 - Class 2: Pay on Death, Transfer on Death and In Trust for Accounts; Property held as Joint Tenants with Right of Survivorship or Tenancy by the Entirety; life insurance cash surrender value

 - Class 3: Any other property interest included in the Elective Estate computation

-At first, calculating Florida’s elective share can seem like a daunting task.
+At first, to calculate Florida’s elective share can seem like a daunting task.
 However, once all of the decedents assets, interests, and liabilities are gathered, calculation of the elective share can be done.
-The task is made much easier with the new Florida Elective Share Calculator.
+Read about cases involving Florida’s elective share here, here, and here.